wgroeneveld/brainbaking/content/post/2020/11/winxp-upgrade-sound-blaster-xfi.md

 ![](../xfitools.jpg "A bunch of Creative Tools to fiddle with various settings.")

 To convince the reader that the X-Fi is very capable of pulling off DOS music tricks, by configuring games to use _"GENERAL MIDI"_, here are some Rise of the Triad music samples originating from my [SB16 article](/post/2020/09/486-upgrade-sound-blaster).
-Recorded on my 486 with SB16 Sound Blaster music option:
+Recorded with the X-Fi, on my 486 with the SB16 Sound Blaster music option:

 {{< audio "/audio/ROTT_sb16.mp3" >}}